Chapter 13. Identity Management

 DNS over TLS (DoT) in IdM deployments is available as a Technology Preview

-Encrypted DNS using DNS over TLS (DoT) is now available as a Technology Preview in Identity Management (IdM) deployments.
-You can now encrypt all DNS queries and responses between DNS clients and IdM DNS servers.
+Encrypted DNS using DNS over TLS (DoT) is available as a Technology Preview in Identity Management (IdM) deployments in RHEL 10.
+You can encrypt all DNS queries and responses between DNS clients and IdM DNS servers.

 To start using this functionality, install the ipa-server-encrypted-dns package on IdM servers and replicas, and the ipa-client-encrypted-dns package on IdM clients.
 Administrators can enable DoT during the installation using the --dns-over-tls option.